IverMartinson/RasterIver/readme.md

 - [ ] make checks for objects trying to have a texture, but no UV coords (generate them?)
 - [x] FOV
 - [ ] add materials
-- [ ] make another kernel that calculated transforms & perspective before rasterizing
+- [x] make another kernel that calculated transforms & perspective before rasterizing
 - [ ] add ability to request objects multiple times
 - [ ] give objects IDs or some way to track them so that you can remove them dynamically
-- [ ] give objects IDs or some way to track them so that you can remove them dynamically
 - [ ] make CUDA version because OpenCL is slow with NVIDIA
 - [ ] fix center of perspective being in the wrong spot
-- [ ] make flag for world scale/master scale (scales everything. from origin? from object origins?)
+- [ ] make function for world scale/master scale (scales everything. from origin? from object origins?)
-- [ ] I think calculations for debugging memory usage are outdated/wrong
+- [x] I think calculations for debugging memory usage are outdated/wrong
+- [ ] use correct types for stuff (like size_t)
+- [ ] add target resolution
+- [ ] find a faster way to draw pixels to the window